 7 – Gaffer Tape

-I dont’ trust the locking options built into a flash, that are supposed to secure it to a hot shoe.
-I prefer to secure it myself with gaffer tape.
 Unlike duct tape or other options, gaffer tape is made to be removed.
-It won’t leave a gummy mess on your gear and is a must for any rigging job, such as this.
+It’s made for photographers and won’t leave a gummy mess on your gear and is a must for any rigging job, such as this.

 Plus it is great for covering logos or for adding grip to slippery gear.
 I usually apply some to all my stands, and even add a little extra where I won’t be holding it, for tape storage, so I can quickly get some when I’m in the field and need some to secure something.